-A particle is entering UP having parameters $(r, \phi)$ from the set $A_3$.
-If there are no fluctuations UP, the particle is returning DOWN having $(r, \phi)$ from the set $A_1$.
+A particle enters UP having parameters $(r, \phi)$ from the set $A_3$.
+If there are no disturbances UP, the particle returns DOWN having $(r, \phi)$ from the set $A_1$.
 That is the case of Fermi acceleration, where the acceleration is forbidden in superluminal shocks and $\Delta\alpha_u=\Delta\omega_h$.

 In Cracow acceleration $\Delta\omega_f$ plays the key role.
-Fluctuations must be heavy so that $\Delta\omega_f$ is large enough.
-The angle change - $\Delta\omega_h$ is directing a particle this way so that it gets parameters from the set $A_1$ and $\Delta\omega_f$ is directing randomly, enabling the particle very much often changing $\phi$ from $A_3$ to $A_2$ through $\phi_3$.
-When $\Delta\omega_f$ dominates then half of the particles change $\phi$ to a value from the set $A_2$ and half from the set $A_1$.
+Disturbances must be heavy so that $\Delta\omega_f$ is large enough.
+The angle change $\Delta\omega_h$ is directing a particle this way so that it gets parameters from the set $A_1$ and $\Delta\omega_f$ is directing randomly, enabling the particle very much often changing $\phi$ from $A_3$ to $A_2$ through $\phi_3$.
+If $\Delta\omega_f$ dominates then half of the particles change $\phi$ to a value from the set $A_2$ and half from the set $A_1$.
 It implicates the short acceleration time equal to $1$.

 The change of the particle direction through $\Delta\omega_h$ is the linear process because $\Delta t_u$ is small for large $\gamma$, and through $\Delta\omega_f$ is the diffusion process, and that is expressed by the formulae $(\Delta\omega_f)^2=C_f\Delta t_u$ and $\Delta\omega_h=\Delta t_u$, where $C_f$ is constant.
 It yields the relation $\Delta\alpha_d=1.42\gamma(\sqrt{C_f\Delta t_u}+\Delta t_u)$.
 If $\gamma$ grows then $\Delta t_u$ decreases.
 One can see now that the relative $\Delta\omega_f$ contribution to $\Delta\alpha_d$ grows with $\gamma$, which means that the particle energy spectral index, $\beta$, decreases.
 The index would increase but only if $\Delta t_u$ decreased more quickly than $1/\gamma^2$, but it does not occur as is shown below.